-Basically, as many as you can manage.
-The higher the ROI, the more expensive a potential customer will be; and the lower the ROI, the less likely they are to pay to get leads.
-Let's imagine for a moment that I've been generating leads for your business for a month and I have a pool of potential customers that are perfect for your business.
-Here you can see that potential customers from Source A not only generate more revenue in their first year, but they maintain their income-generating value better than potential customers from Source B in subsequent time periods.
+When it comes to selling leads, the sky's the limit.
+The higher the return on investment (ROI), the more expensive a potential customer will be; and the lower the ROI, the less likely they are to pay for leads.
+Let's say you have two sources of potential customers: Source A and Source B. Source A generates more revenue in their first year and maintains their income-generating value better than Source B in subsequent time periods.

 It's important to understand that you can lose money if you don't have experience in the vertical market.
 The value of a potential customer depends on the lifetime value of a sale compared to the cost of obtaining that sale.
 You may have 20 or even 200 or more sources of potential customers, and you can divide your “archived time” into a larger number of more detailed groups.
 Best-in-class companies close 30% of qualified sales leads, but you have control over the lead if the customer can't close it for X days.